 Henry County Fire Department Encourages Safe Burning Practices

-The metro wide burning ban will be lifted on Monday, October 1, 2012.
-The ban will resume on May 1, 2013.
+The Henry County Fire Department, as well as the metro Atlanta area, will lift the burning ban as of Thursday, October 1, 2009.
+The ban is set to be in effect again beginning on May 1, 2010.
 The State of Georgia Environmental Protection Division mandates this ban.

 Although residential burning is permitted, there is a nuisance ordinance that could become a factor in any given area.
 Persons conducting burning will be expected to follow all rules of burning.